PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

 :ref:`capture_list` for the output.

 The CLI command to view the URL-filtering profile configuration is `show profiles url-filtering`.
-The output XML element has been greatly edited to only show the malware category for each profile.
+The output XML element has been edited to only show the malware category for each profile.
 Actual output will be much longer.